Panels, inverter and electrical

 simplescreenrecorder-2026-02-05_12.34.07-ezgif.com-video-to-gif-converter (1).gif

-Electrical compatibility information for the selected arrangement is shown below the stringing options.
-This indicates which limiting factors for that input are met or exceeded.
+The number of viable inputs will vary depending on the the inverter and the panels chosen.
 For each input, some options will show in red, indicating the arrangement does not pass the electrical checks, and others in green, indicating the arrangement does pass all the electrical checks Easy PV is doing.
-The number of viable inputs will vary depending on the size of the inverter and the panels chosen.

 image.png